fenyx-it-academy/Class4-Machine_Learning-Week24/README.md

 Which of these models is the best?

-Note: You shouid delivery your homework on Github.
+Note: You should delivery your homework on Github.
 You can upload the Kaggle link upon Github by doing public.

 ### Success!